Pension to ineligible persons in Haryana: High court hands over probe to CBI

 The Punjab and Haryana high court has ordered the Central Bureau of Investigation (CBI) to probe into the alleged disbursal of social security pensions to ineligible persons, including some in the names of dead in Haryana.

-The high court bench of justice Vinod Bhardwaj acted on a petition, pending since 2017 seeking a CBI probe, as the court was unhappy over the handling of the case by the state authorities.
-The lawyers associated with the case, including RS Rapria, who was the petitioner’s counsel confirmed the development.
+The high court bench of justice Vinod Bhardwaj acted on a petition, pending since 2017 seeking a CBI probe, as the court was dissatisfied over the handling of the case by the state authorities.
+The lawyers associated with the case, including Pardeep Rapria, who was the petitioner’s counsel confirmed the development.
 However, detailed order is awaited.

 Initially, the CAG report of 2013 flagged discrepancies in the disbursal of social security pensions.
 It said the prescribed procedure for identification of beneficiaries for payment of old age samman allowance was not adhered to resulting in payment of allowance to ineligible persons.
 The record containing the proceedings of the committees for the selection of beneficiaries was also not maintained, it further said, recommending that the state may consider streamlining the procedure for the identification of beneficiaries besides reviewing and updating the lists regularly.